Written by Sneha Patwari, Corporate Secretary Lead

 - The rights and responsibilities of the directors

-It is important to note that the constitution binds the company and its members to each other, but does not bind outsiders like suppliers, customers, or creditors.
+The constitution binds the company and its members to each other, but does not bind outsiders like suppliers, customers, or creditors.
 External parties need separate contracts.

 Prior to 2016, Singapore companies maintained two documents: a Memorandum of Association and Articles of Association.
 The Companies (Amendment) Act 2014 merged these into a single Company Constitution, which became mandatory for all new companies from January 3, 2016.
+The change brought Singapore in line with the model articles of association approach used in the United Kingdom and several Commonwealth jurisdictions.

 What to Include in a Company Constitution